a collection of notes on areas of personal interest

 This aerial view of the old fort in the centre of Doha shows more accurately than the photo above, the character of the layout of the fort.
 The main entrance to the fort was on its west side – its left in this photo – with the walls protected at their corners on three sides by circular towers and, on its north-west corner by a rectangular tower reinforced at its base.
 Accommodation was provided on all internal sides of the fort with a larger block in its south-east corner.
 The main maqbara, graveyard came close to the walls of the fort on its north-east corner and Doha’s ’eid prayer area is the walled-off space to the west of the fort.
 I don’t know what the building to the south of the fort is, or was, but that area is likely to have belonged to one of the leading pearl merchants, as a line of shops, developed later and leading from the Wadi Sail, terminated at that point.

 And, here in the top left corner of the first photo are a couple of very interesting features.
 This is the Wadi Sail, the main thoroughfare as well as the natural drainage channel for winter rainwater falling to the south of the town.
-It was obviously still being used as a wadi in 1947 as you can see a small bridge across it and, to the east of it, a small boat indicating that boats were pulled up this far inland in those days.
-The main masjid in the suq is the large building on the top left corner and, on the right, the barasti roof on the covered suq can be clearly seen running from top to bottom of the photograph.
+It was obviously still being used as a wadi in 1947 as you can see a crude pedestrian bridge across it and, to the east of it, a small boat indicating that boats were pulled up this far inland in those days.
+The main masjid in the suq is the large building on the top left corner whose mihrab is discernible and, on the right, the barasti roof on the covered suq can be clearly seen running from top to bottom of the photograph.

 On raised ground, a couple of hundred metres west of the centre of the suq, the ground rose on a small promontory.
 At this point the Ruler of Qatar built his palace, one that was never really completed.
 Here you see an aerial photo of it, taken in the nineteen forties, its main entrance facing north to the sea which is off the bottom of the photograph.
 The old settlement of al Bida was a few hundred metres to the west of the palace, off to the right of the photograph.
 The palace later was developed into the Diwan al Amiri.